Shanina Shaik, Noel Capri, & Hannah Ferguson Rock Tiny Bikinis In St. Barts

 A fourth noted, “sea sun coast pretty women.”

 Others left hearts and fire and different color heart emoji in the comments section of the Victoria’s Secret model’s latest upload.
-The snap has received more than 18,500 likes in the first 22 hours since the star shared it online.
+The snap received more than 18,500 likes in the first 22 hours since the star shared it online.

 The gorgeous group were all on hand in St. Barts to celebrate the wedding of Victoria’s Secret model Devon Windsor to Johnny “Dex” Barbara, with Shanina’s latest look at herself in a bikini coming mere days after her last swimwear snap.